nived-vijay/Weather-Where/README.md

    ```javascript
    const API_KEY = 'YOUR_API_KEY_HERE';
    ```
-4. Open `index.html` in your favorite browser to launch the app!
+4. Open `index.html` in your browser to launch the app!

 ## 📜 License